ben-tilden/personal-MIDI-setup/README.md

 In the middle of this is the application Modstep, which can act as a MIDI DAW for input.
 In order to keep things dynamic, Modstep only takes the immediate input, not the processed input (i.e. arpeggiated notes or notes sent from the programmed phrase)

+## Functionality

-The program provides the following functionality, documented further by the document here:
+The program provides the following functionality, documented further by the document [here](https://docs.google.com/spreadsheets/d/1m3_4BjN57dsS56sorsvP24aNKYUUQdjAftF5MF5CxXU/edit?usp=sharing):

 * a built in 12 mode (asc, desc, rand, order - all with octaves) arpeggiator which sends notes out based on bpm, or frequency of clock input
 * a phrase feature, which allows the user to program in phrases (with rests) using the specified hardware